trimm-b/fairyphone/README.md

 modified scripts based on https://www.instructables.com/Fairytale-Phone/

-The idea of this steps are to start the phone1 executable at raspi startup time using a systemd service instead of using the legacy /etc/rc.local file
+The idea of this steps are to start the phone1 executable at raspi startup time using a systemd service instead of using the legacy /etc/rc.local file.

-## If you already have mp3's and phone1 on youre raspi
+## If you already have mp3's and the phone1 executable on your raspi, just upgrade from /etc/rc.local to a systemd service
 1. become superuser
 ```
 sudo bash